-Chief: KURAMASHI Yoshinobu
+Chief: KURAMASHI Yoshinobu, Professor, Ph.D.

-Dr. Kuramashi graduated from the Department of Physics, Graduate School of Science, the University of Tokyo, in 1995 with a Ph.D.
+He graduated from the Department of Physics, Graduate School of Science, the University of Tokyo, in 1995 with a Ph.D.
 (Sciences).
 He assumed his present position after posts as an assistant professor at the Institute of Particle and Nuclear Studies, High Energy Accelerator Research Organization, and as a Lecturer and Associate Professor at the Center for Computational Sciences, University of Tsukuba.

-Astrophysics Group

-Chief: UMEMURA Masayuki, Professor, Ph.D.
+His major research themes are large scale lattice QCD simulations and application of the tensor network method to particle physics.